-Your body shape can provide you with an insight into your health risks.
-Singapore General Hospital (SGH) LIFE Centre explains why waist size matters.
+Your body shape can provide an insight into your health risks.
+Dr Tan Hong Chang, Senior Consultant from the Department of Endocrinology at Singapore General Hospital (SGH), explains why waist size matters.

 Continued from previous page.

 Determining your body shape type and health risks

 Your body shape can provide you with insight into your health risks.
 To find out if you are apple- or pear-shaped, calculate your waist-to-hip ratio (WHR).
 This is done by dividing your waist measurement by your hip measurement.

 Waist-to-hip ratio (WHR) = Waist measurement / Hip measurement